 If you have been invited in for a job interview then you are already doing something right.
 You have presented yourself well on paper and now you need to follow that through in person.
 To really impress your interviewer you need to do your homework, present the best possible version of you and most importantly start strong.

 Interviewers form an opinion about you in the first 10 seconds of meeting you and they pretty much make up their mind about your suitability for the job in the first 10 minutes.
-It’s true, it’s all in our post – How First Impressions Work and How To Use Them.
 You need to do more than just get the first 10 minutes right, you need to nail every step of the job interview.

 It goes without saying that you must thoroughly prepare for any job interview.
 If you really want to impress at your next job interview, you need to make sure you thoroughly:

 - Research the company, its values and mission

 - Research the role and be clear about how your skills and experiences match the job specifications